9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ## Some simple examples

-In a multi-player role playing game, a player\'s character will have some state such as health, possessions, and money.
-To explore the world of STM, let\'s start with a few simple functions and types based around working with some character state for a game.
+In a multi-player role playing game, a player's character will have some state such as health, possessions, and money.
+To explore the world of STM, let's start with a few simple functions and types based around working with some character state for a game.
 We will refine our code as we learn more about the API.